 Field What to specify Pool Name Enter the name for the connection pool.
 This name must be unique on the server.
 This is the name J2EE applications that contain resource references will use to connect to the data source.
-Limited to 32 characters.
 Resource Adapter Name Enter the name under which the RAR was deployed.
 If you do not know the name of the deployed RAR, see the Resource Adapters panel of the SMC (available via the Deployment icon on the toolbar).
 User Name and Password Enter a user name/password pair that the application server can use for a user connection to the EIS.
 These values cannot be null.
 This user name must already be known to the EIS and have the appropriate read/write permissions.

-Field What to specify Global Transaction (XA) If this is checked (the default), connections returned by this pool are enlisted in global transactions.
-In general, J2EE applications should use transactional connection pools.
-Connections returned by nontransactional connection pools are not enlisted in global transactions even if one is active at the time of the request.
-When you specify that connections should be enlisted in XA transactions (XA is true) and the driver that you want to use is identified by LDS key, then the server will make a decision about which type of the connection factory to use that will be best suitable for supporting XA.
+Field What to specify Global Transaction If this is checked (the default), connections returned by this pool can be enlisted in global transactions.
+(XA) If this is not checked, connections returned by this pool cannot be enlisted in global transactions even if one is active at the time of the request.
+If you check the XA option and the driver you want to use is identified by LDS key, then the server will make a decision about which type of the connection factory to use that will be best suited for supporting XA.
 For 2.0 drivers that provide an implementation of XADataSource, XADataSource is the best option.
 An XADataSource is a JavaBean and requires a set of properties instead of a single URL.
 This is why the SMC does not enable the JDBC URL field and instead prompts you to enter the set of configuration properties for the XADataSource.
-Optimize Connection Pooling When checked, this option allows for more efficient handling of connections shared in a transaction.
-This option is applicable only to pools representing Connectors that support: The XA standard The graceful delistment of resources from reenlistment into a transaction
+Optimize Connection When checked, this option allows for more efficient handling of connections shared in a transaction.
+Pooling This option is applicable only to pools representing Connectors that support: The XA standard The graceful delistment of resources from reenlistment into a transaction